samthomson/picili-ts/README.md

 Docker and docker-compose are used for containerization.
 The application is comprised of a backend (Node Typescript / GraphQL) and a frontend (React TypeScript / redux / sagas).
 MySQL is used as the database.

 The project leans on various APIS and libraries.
-Such as videos.js.
+Such as
+- docker/[compose]/[machine]
+- videos.js.
+- mapbox
+- supercluster (also somewhat by mapbox)